-We were back India after a month away touring Sri Lanka.
-We didn't waste any time as it was at the top of our list to visit Punjab and witness the Golden Temple of Amritsar.
+The top of our list when travelling to India was to visit Punjab and witness the Golden Temple of Amritsar.

-Dave had only one place on his list of must sees in India, and the Golden Temple of Amritsar was the spot.
+Dave had only one place on his list of must photograph places in India, and the Golden Temple of Amritsar was the spot.

-The Golden Temple is Sikhism’s Holiest site and this temple welcomes everyone to enjoy its beauty and spirituality.
+The Golden Temple of Amritsar is Sikhism’s Holiest site and this temple welcomes everyone to enjoy its beauty and spirituality.

 It doesn't matter your race, faith or culture.
-Everyone is welcome at the Golden Temple.
+Everyone is welcome.

 We woke early after arriving in Amritsar late at night on the sleeper train from Delhi.

 Men and Women must cover their heads out of respect before entering the Golden Temple.
-An like so many other Holy places shoes are not allowed.
+And like so many other Holy places shoes are not allowed.

 But this temple has a little twist to walking barefoot.